 The aloofness I mentioned above is reversed in the heart notes.
 I couldn't put my finger (or nose) on the cause of the sudden soft luminosity until I found the actual notes: it's peach!
 Not a fruity juicy peach, but more as an impression.
 A watercolor drawing of peaches in a porcelain bowl by a window open to the green yard outside.
 Still, throughout the journey Inoui remains strongly smelling of evergreen.
 The pine needles and the resinous tree bark are very dominant, and the dry-down is woody and mossy.
 It takes a meditative quality, not so much of the actual forest but more of a Japanese tokonoma where a single tree branch is on display.

-I have Shiseido discontinued Inoui many years ago, even before the restriction on the use of oakmoss in perfume.
+Shiseido discontinued Inoui many years ago, even before the restriction on the use of oakmoss in perfume.
 It's become painfully hard to find and even more painful to pay for.
 If you come across it give Inoui a good sniff and sigh in regret.

 Notes: Galbanum, Green Notes, Cypress fruits, Lemon, Peach, Jasmine, Freesia, Thyme, Pine Needles, Cedarwood, Myrrh, Civet, Oakmoss.